Department of Energy Mandated Rules: Air Conditioning

 The US Government wants Americans to use less fuel to cool their homes and the nearly one-third increase in the minimum standard is projected to reduce energy bills for homeowners up to 30 percent over the current 10 SEER units.

 Will the new 13 SEER rating affect you?
 It won’t if your air conditioner has a SEER rating of 13 or better.
 However, if your system has a SEER of 12 or less you will definitely be affected – if not now, eventually.
-There’s no need to panic given that existing systems may remain in use and repaired when needed, however, keep in mind that replacement parts for 12 SEER and lower units will become increasingly sparse, thus eventually requiring system replacement with a more energy efficient model.
+There’s no need to panic given that existing systems may remain in use and air conditioning repair can be done when needed, however, keep in mind that replacement parts for 12 SEER and lower units will become increasingly sparse, thus eventually requiring system replacement with a more energy efficient model.

 There is one obscure detail that you should be aware of when it comes to replacing or upgrading your air conditioner – you may also be required to alter or upgrade your old furnace.

-Most air conditioning systems consist of two major components; the outdoor unit; referred to as the “condensing unit” or “compressor,” and the indoor component called an “evaporator coil” or “coil case,” which is part of the furnace.
+The most common type of air conditioning installation consists of two major components; the outdoor unit; referred to as the “condensing unit” or “compressor,” and the indoor component called an “evaporator coil” or “coil case,” which is part of the furnace.
 The size of the coil case at the furnace has a direct relationship to the SEER rating and the condensing unit.
 Thus, if the inside and outside units are not compatible, you may need to replace both units in order to maintain system compatibility.
 This really isn’t necessarily bad news since it doesn’t make a whole lot of sense to have a new, more energy-efficient air conditioner and a gas-guzzling furnace.

 Regulations aside, you may not want to wait for your old energy-guzzling air conditioner to fall apart before upgrading to a new more energy efficient model.
 Depending upon the climate where you live, how often you use your air conditioning and how long you expect to live in your home — there may be lots of money (and energy) to be saved over the long haul.
 A 13 SEER unit will deliver about 23% energy savings compared to a 10 SEER model and about 8% energy savings compared to a 12 SEER model.